Vardot/total_control/README.txt

 * To override the default views on the dashboard, you have two options:

-  - edit the settings on page config:
+  - edit the settings on the panel pane:

     TODO: instructions